 Under Wendy’s leadership, the impact and brand awareness of Teachers Health in the digital space, as well as face-to-face, has significantly increased with the organisation’s current and potential members.

 Before joining Teachers Health, Wendy was Head of Marketing & Retail at My Credit Union.

 Penny Jones – General Counsel

-Penny acts as an internal consultant to the business, providing advice on commercial and legal issues, to support decision making in a timely, professional and rigorous manner.
-She has also been involved in the establishment of the Teachers Health Foundation.
+Penny acts as an internal consultant, providing advice on commercial and legal issues to support decision making.
+She was also involved in the establishment of the Teachers Health Foundation.

 Gerald Chan – Executive Manager, Health Services